 Tip Three – Hard reset

-Yes, that’s it.
-Painfully simple.
-When I’ve spent far too long beating myself up for not finishing a task properly or promptly, or find myself frustrated for other reasons, I take a few moments (sometimes more) for me, then jump back in following a simple reset.
+When I’ve spent far too long beating myself up for not finishing a task properly or promptly, or find myself frustrated for other reasons, I take a few moments for myself (sometimes more) and then jump back in following this reset.